ShiinaHiiragi/seraph/README.md

 ## Introduction

 ## Usage
+1. Install `Node.js` no earlier than v16.7.0 (on which `fs.cpSync` was added) and `npm.js`
-1. Clone this repository to your cloud server and install dependencies in `package.json`
+2. Clone this repository to your cloud server and install dependencies in `package.json`

     ```shell
     git clone https://github.com/ShiinaHiiragi/seraph